ActuallyFro/Break-FAST/Examples/01_GraphML-Editor/Single-page-Apps/BUGTRACKER.md

 =====================
 - [ ] The new zoom/click features can cause the window to get stuck
   - (e.g. the "scroll doldrums" -- you can move and zoom the graph, but NOT move up/down the page)
+- [ ] Editing edges still says "Add object" vs. Update
+  - BUT when it adds, as an overwriting action, it acts as a "Update"
+- [ ] User settings for the three context menus (font color. label display for edges/nodes) are not being saved

 Not Important, Not Urgent
 =========================